 - This piece was used in a montage of clips on America's Funniest Home Videos of babies and toddlers being spoonfed.

 - Appears in Stargate Universe.
 Volker tells Brody that it's his favorite piece of music.
 It is later played as Volker prepares to undergo a kidney transplant - Brody played it to comfort him.
-May be the first case of this music being used for a Crowning Moment of Heartwarming.
+He turns it off when he realizes it really isn't comforting.

 - The jingle accompanying Viacom's "V of Doom" Vanity Plate somewhat resembles it, and the logo itself echoes The Monolith.